-Wireless home internet, on the other hand, often has a variety of data plans to choose from, ranging from 25 gigabytes to 150 Gbps per month.
+Wireless home internet, on the other hand, often has a variety of data plans to choose from, ranging from 50 GB to 150 GB per month.
 Just like choosing a mobile phone data plan, it will be important to consider what types of activities you’ll be using your mobile broadband internet for.

 Mobile broadband offers rural areas an alternative to pricier satellite internet.